Gray codes and symmetric chains

 Apart from building Gray codes, symmetric chain decompositions have many other interesting applications, e.g., to construct rotation-symmetric Venn diagrams for $n$~sets when $n$ is a prime number~\cite{MR2034416, MR2268388}, and to solve the Littlewood-Offord problem on sums of vectors~\cite{MR866142}.
 It would be very interesting to investigate how the new SCDs of the $n$-cube presented in this paper can be exploited for those and other applications.

 A notion that is closely related to edge-disjoint SCDs is that of \emph{orthogonal} chain decompositions, which were first considered by Shearer and Kleitman~\cite{MR532807}.
 Two chain decompositions are called \emph{orthogonal} if every pair of chains has at most one vertex in common, where one also allows chains that are not symmetric around the middle or chains that skip some levels.
-Shearer and Kleitman showed in their paper that~$\cD_0$ and~$\ol{\cD_0}$ are almost orthogonal (only the longest chains have two elements in common), and they conjectured that the $n$-cube has $\lfloor n/2\rfloor+1$ pairwise orthogonal chain decompositions where each decomposition consists of $\binom{n}{\lfloor n/2\rfloor}$ many chains.
-Spink recently made some progress towards this conjecture, by showing that the $n$-cube has three orthogonal chain decompositions~\cite{spink:17}.
+Shearer and Kleitman showed that~$\cD_0$ and~$\ol{\cD_0}$ are almost orthogonal (only the longest chains have two elements in common), and they conjectured that the $n$-cube has $\lfloor n/2\rfloor+1$ pairwise orthogonal chain decompositions where each decomposition consists of $\binom{n}{\lfloor n/2\rfloor}$ many chains.
+Spink~\cite{spink:17} and Däubel et al.~\cite{MR4017317} recently made some progress towards this conjecture, establishing~4 as the best known lower bound.

-Pikhurko showed via a parenthesis matching argument that all edges of the $n$-cube can be decomposed into symmetric chains~\cite{MR1765729}.
+Pikhurko~\cite{MR1765729} showed via a parenthesis matching argument that all edges of the $n$-cube can be decomposed into symmetric chains.
 However, it is not clear whether these chains contain a subset that forms an SCD.

-An interesting construction relating Hamilton cycles and SCDs in the $n$-cube was presented by Streib and Trotter in~\cite{MR3268651}.
+An interesting construction relating Hamilton cycles and SCDs in the $n$-cube was presented by Streib and Trotter~\cite{MR3268651}.
 They inductively construct a Hamilton cycle in the $n$-cube for any~$n\geq 2$ that can be partitioned into symmetric chains forming an SCD.
 This Hamilton cycle has the minimal number of `peaks' where the differences in the Hamming weight change sign (and thus also the minimal number of corresponding `valleys').